ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-vue.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-vue)

 The [easiest way](#quick-start) to use CKEditor 5 in your Vue.js application is by choosing one of the {@link builds/guides/overview#available-builds rich text editor builds} and simply passing it to the configuration of the Vue.js component.
+Read more about this solution in the [Quick start](#quick-start) section.

-Advanced integrations can make use of the component working with [custom builds created from source](#using-ckeditor-from-source) after some [configuration](#configuring-vueconfigjs).
+Additionally, you can [integrate CKEditor 5 from source](#using-ckeditor-from-source) which is a much more flexible and powerful solution, but requires some additional configuration.

 <info-box>
 	The component is compatible with Vue.js 2.x.